Search

 The alexandrite mined from Russia’s famed deposits set the quality standard for this gemstone.
 Today, most alexandrite comes from Sri Lanka, Brazil, and East Africa, generally paling in comparison to the vivid colors of Russian gemstones.

-Want to invest in an alexandrite piece?
+Want to invest in an alexandrite stone?
 Find an American Gem Society jeweler near you.

 Green map of the united states.